vidya-rani/myproject/README.md

 -Web-services API - Can be used with any programming language that has support for HTTP.

-# Scope of functionalities
 # Examples of use
 -Simple to Use
 -Fast Response
 -Detailed User Interface
-# Project status
-# Sources
-# Other information